3 Tried and True ways to hire Remote Developers

-- You need remote employees for a full-time engagement
+- Need remote employees for a full-time engagement

 - The job is long-term (a minimum of one year)

-- You want to invest minimum efforts in the recruitment
+- Want to invest minimum efforts in the recruitment

-- You want all your remote employees working in one office
+- Want all your remote employees working in one office

 Now you know the three tried and true ways to hire remote developers, whether you plan on revolutionizing the industry or fulfilling a small project.
 Your search is bound to be successful if you always keep your main requirements in mind and weigh the pros and cons of every method before choosing the best course of action.